Skip to main content

 Refer to the Graduate School: Grade Point Average (GPA) Requirement policy: https://policy.wisc.edu/library/UW-1203.

-Assessments and Examinations Students who complete the thesis pathway must write a thesis and defend it orally in front of a three-member committee (at least two must be members of the UW-Madison Graduate Faculty).
+Assessments and Examinations Students who complete the thesis pathway must successfully write a thesis and defend it orally in front of a three-member committee (at least two must be members of the UW-Madison Graduate Faculty).

 Language Requirements No language requirements.